 It may take up to three months for your eyes to completely heal and for you to see the full benefits of your LASIK procedure.

-To schedule your consultation with the experienced eye surgeons at David J. Fuerst, MD, Inc. to discuss LASIK, call the office or request an appointment online today.
+To schedule your consultation with the experienced eye surgeons at Fuerst Eye Center to discuss LASIK, call the office or request an appointment online today.